 We are working to increase spouse access to FE and training because we recognise this will open up more employment opportunities.
 A second income is crucial at a time when the Army is encouraging home ownership.

 The Armed Forces Covenant has recognised that access to training is very important for spouses.
-This has resulted in initiatives such as the RBLI’s employability courses becoming nationally available for spouses and also the University of Wolverhampton offering dedicated business start-up courses for spouses and dependants.
+This has resulted in initiatives such as the RBLI’s employability courses becoming nationally available for spouses and also the Supporting the Unsung Hero offering dedicated business start-up courses for spouses and dependants.
 AFF is aware that more opportunities are being developed and we will update families as soon as they become available.Back to top

 The Government and some Service and ex-Service organisations also offer financial assistance to serving and ex-Services personnel and members of their families to support a course of study or training.
 This may include assistance with the added costs and expenses associated with studying.